-So the question ultimately becomes how low does one need to reduce the tailings risk before it is acceptable to shareholders, regulators, and the public.
+So the question ultimately becomes how low does one need to bring the tailings risk before it is acceptable to shareholders, regulators, and the public.
 I don’t think the answer is that one must lower the risk down to zero.
 There are not many things in today’s world that have zero risk.
-Driving a car, air travel, shipping oil by ocean tanker, having a gas furnace in your house..none of these have zero risk yet we accept them as part of living.
+Driving a car, air travel, shipping oil by ocean tanker, having a gas furnace in your house.. none of these have zero risk yet we accept them as part of life.

 Environmental groups continually discuss ways of forcing regulators and mining companies to take action against the risk of tailings failure.
 This is commendable.

 However they generally fail to provide any guidance on what level of risk would be acceptable to them or to the public.
-It seems to be difficult for these groups to define what an acceptable risk is.
-They offer no solutions, other than either zero risk or shut down all mining.
+It is difficult for these groups to actually define what an acceptable risk level is.
+They offer no solutions, other than its either zero risk or shut down all mining.

 We know that mining is here to stay so we all should work together towards solutions.